Manyu-Ku/8_Week_SQL_Challenge/Case_study#2/C. Ingredient Optimisation.md

 <hr>

-### 6. What was the average speed for each runner for each delivery and do you notice any trend for these values?
+### 6. What is the total quantity of each ingredient used in all delivered pizzas sorted by most frequent first?
 ```sql
 -- speed(km/hr) = distance(km) / duration(min) * 60